 - Character Alignments: Done for a few of the characters.◊ Obviously, your opinion may differ.
 If so, chart a graph of your own!
 Character Alignments are always fun.

-- Crossing the Line Twice - the source of much of the show's humor, much like Saturday Night Live in the 1990s in its "Bad Boys of SNL" era.
+- Crosses the Line Twice - the source of much of the show's humor.

 - Ear Worm - Any of Bruce's songs will wrench their way into your brain and refuse to leave for weeks.

 - These are the Daves I know (I know)/These are the Daves I know.

 - Terriers are my very favorite breed/They're cute, cuddly, easy dogs to feed.